bugsounet/MMM-Bugsounet/EXTs/EXT-Touch/README.md

 # EXT-Touch

-## Plugin for `MMM-GoogleAssistant`

-Activate `MMM-GoogleAssistant` with a Touch Screen by Touching the Google Icon
+Activate `EXT-Assistant` with a Touch Screen by Touching the Google Icon

 ## Guide, installation and update

-Read the docs in [wiki](http://wiki.bugsounet.fr/en/EXT-Touch)
+Read the docs in [wiki](https://github.com/bugsounet/MMM-Bugsounet/wiki/EXT%E2%80%90Touch)